-Enables (on) or disables (off) the delivery of IGMP log messages to the syslog server.
-The igmp log is disabled by default.
+Enables or disables the delivery of IGMP log messages to the Syslog server.
+The IGMP log is disabled by default.

-set system syslog log-voice [ on | off ]
+set system syslog log-voice [on | off]

-Enables (on) or disables (off) the generation of voice log messages for the syslog server.
+Enables or disables the generation of voice log messages for the Syslog server.
 Voice log is disabled by default.